-The trailer is equipped with a door bell system that is powered by 4 C batteries.
-The door bell is located behind the flip-up shelf on the entrance wall.
+The Classic is equipped with a door bell system that is powered by 4 C batteries.
+The door bell is located on the entrance wall.
 The button to operate the door bell is located right outside the main entrance door.